lvscar/split-command/README.md

 After package.json configuration and code added,your command line application became a versatile but separable one.
 When user install the application,they don't need to download implementation code and lib of the `up` and `down` sub command.
 They will be installed when the `up` and `down` sub command used for the first time.

-The split part should be write as normal Node command line application.
+The split sub commands should be write as normal Node command line application.
 When they used with `splitCommand` these command line arguments after main application's sub command became their full arguments.

 ## TODO

+* ~~windows support~~
 * check the version of sub application
 * auto install sub application
-* windows support

 ## Release History
-* 161102(0.0.5): add windows support
+* 161102(0.0.6): add windows support & document update
 * 161101(0.0.4): remove dependence of yargs
 * 161027(0.0.3): first version